Example: [Collected on the Internet, 2003]

 HOAX HINT: Paintball is a sport in which responsible, experienced participants observe proper safety precautions by wearing helmets, goggles, and other protective gear.
 Consider the legal liabilities of a business which allows its customers to fire paintballs at human targets who are prohibited from wearing any protection whatsoever, even goggles.

 HOAX HINT: Real businesses — especially ones offering services costing several thousand dollars — display addresses, phone numbers, and other contact information on their web sites.

-July 15: Brass Eagle Inc., the largest paintball product company, issues a press release in which they
+- July 15: Brass Eagle Inc., the largest paintball product company, issues a

 2) Purposely shooting at persons not wearing clothing, which provides some protection from the impact of a paintball.
 Playing paintball nude may result in significant bodily injury.

 - July 16: FOXNews also runs a sensational, non-critical news report on Hunting for Bambi, presenting it as an outfit conducting hunts for men who pay "thousands of dollars" to participate.
 Their interviewer is at least sufficiently skeptical to question the legal liability aspects of the putative operation, especially after Michael Burdick claims that paintball hits during hunts often "draw blood."
 (Taylor, the bambi, claims that potential injuries are irrelevant from a legal standpoint, because "I know what I'm getting into.")

 - July 17: KLAS television reporter LuAnne Sorrell, having finally been clued in that maybe she was duped into reporting a phony story, performs a penetrating